 All students are required to pass a comprehensive examination.
-Students take this examination at the completion of the program and must register at least three months before the published test administration date.
+Students take this examination at the completion of the program and must register at least four months before the published test administration date.

-EXIT CRITERIA and CERTIFICATION
+EXIT CRITERIA

-A student who successfully completes all academic and professional requirements will be recommended by the Teacher Education Department for professional New York State certification in Childhood Education Grades 1-6.
+A student who successfully completes all academic and professional requirements will be recommended by the Teacher Education Department for permanent New York State certification in the areas of first certification.
 Academic requirements include completion of all courses with the prescribed grades and grade point average.
 Professional requirements include demonstration of affective behaviors appropriate to the profession.
+These requirements for permanent certification are applicable to candidates who have received provisional certification before February 2, 2004.
+Students who received New York State Initial Certification after February 2, 2004 in Childhood (1-6) or Childhood with a Grade 7-9 extension in a content area will be academically eligible for Professional certification after successful completion of the MS program.